What to Do With Wedding and Engagement Rings After Divorce

-Typically, you will receive an offer between 50-75% of the metal’s overall value as it will need to be melted down, reforged into a new setting, and resold.
+Typically, you will receive an offer between 50-75% of the gold or platinum’s overall value as it will need to be melted down, reforged into a new setting, and resold.

 Even a wedding ring with diamonds set into it can be worth significantly less than the original purchase price.
 In order for the raw materials of the ring to be re-used in a new piece of jewelry, the diamonds will need to be removed which is a time-consuming and expensive process.

 Engagement rings are often worth more due to the diamonds being larger, which means that they can be reused in a more valuable piece of jewelry.
 Sourcing a diamond appraisal is slightly different to a general appraisal as the appraiser’s experience and qualifications are more important – you want to ensure that they have received a qualification from a reputable diamond grading authority.

 What to Do With Your Wedding Ring After a Divorce

 Many people struggle with what they should do with their wedding rings after a divorce.
 A ring can hold a lot of sentimental value to some people, even if the marriage ended badly.
 Others will forget about it for years as they go about their day to day activities.
 There is no right or wrong answer to what you should do with your ring.
 It is yours and you should do what makes you happiest.

 Instead of keeping your ring in a drawer where it doesn’t bring you or anyone else joy, find a way to have it add value to your life.